 The reality is that people can find great success in recovery programs even if they didn’t initially want it, or they never “hit rock bottom.”
 You’ll know it’s time when the negative effects of alcoholism become clear in the addict’s life.
 The health problems associated with heavy drinking are nothing to be trifled with, and the sooner the habit can be stopped, the better off they’ll be.

-Talking to an alcoholic about his or her addiction is a delicate conversation.
+Talking to someone his or her addiction to alcohol is a delicate conversation.
 When planning the discussion, here are three key elements to consider.

 Before confronting your loved one, it’s important to do an attitude check.
 As frustrating as the individual can be, you have to remember where they’re coming from.
 It’s a complex issue, and alcoholism often accompanies other mental health problems such as depression.
 Negative talk about their failures may only drive them away further.
 Instead, focus on expressing your love and concern.
 Let them know you’re there to support them and that you care deeply about their wellbeing.